Poyntington

 Poyntington is a village and civil parish in the county of Dorset in South West England.
 It lies on the edge of the Blackmore Vale about 2 mi north of Sherborne.
 In the 2011 census the parish had a population of 128.

 Poyntington shares a grouped parish council, Yeohead & Castleton Parish Council, with the three village parishes of Castleton, Goathill and Oborne.
-Historically the village was part of the hundred of Horethorne in neighbouring Somerset.
+Until 1896 the village was in Somerset, part of the hundred of Horethorne.

 All Saints' Church has grown from an Anglo-Saxon two-room design and contains original Norman work.
 Murals on pillars were discovered in 1848 but were destroyed by their exposure.
 Two stained-glass windows date from the fourteenth century.
 An unusual addition is a carving of an angel's wing which was blown off Amiens Cathedral in World War I and then donated to the church.